Friday, May 6, 2022

 Sunday, November 12, 2023 at 2:00 p.m. at the Roxbury Historical Society.
 This will be held at the Roxbury Town Hall, 1095 Roxbury Road, Roxbury.

-Tuesday, April 23, 2024, 7:00 p.m. at Hebron Historical Society.
-This will be held at the Hebron Town Hall, 351 Paris Rd, Hebron.
+Tuesday, April 23, 2024 7:00 p.m.
+Hebron Historical Society.
+This will be held at the Hebron Town Hall, 351 Paris Road, Hebron.

 If you would like to schedule a book talk and reading contact crossings4u@gmail.com